 You can reach Nordmarka in 20 minutes if you take the train to Frognerseter and then you’re free to explore this amazing place.

-I highly recommend you take the train to Nordmarka if you’re in Oslo for an extended period of time.
+I highly recommend you take the train to Nordmarka if you’re in Oslo for an extended period.
 It’s a beautiful place and a nice contrast to staying in the city.

 Holmenkollen Ski Jump

-If you’re a sports lover, then a visit to the Holmenkollen Ski Jump is a must.
+If you’re a sports lover, then a visit to the Holmenkollen Ski Jump is one of the best activities in Oslo you can do.
 Unsurprisingly for a country that has a lot of mountains, winter sports are very popular in Norway.

 While you won’t be able to perform a ski jump yourself, it’s worth visiting to get a sense of the scale of these jumps.
 They are huge!